nais/doc/docs/security/auth/azure-ad/concepts.md

 A _scope_ is a parameter that is set during authorization flows when requesting a token from Azure AD.

-It is used to indicate the intended _audience_ (the expected target resource) for the requested token.
+It is used to indicate the intended _audience_ (the expected target resource) for the requested token, which is found in the `aud` claim in the JWT returned from Azure AD.

 When consuming a downstream API that expects an Azure AD token, you must therefore set the correct scope to fetch a token that your API provider accepts.